joshpeterson/joshpeterson.github.io/_posts/2017-01-30-defining-define.md

 #define ZERO 0
 #define ONE 1

-#ifdef ONE || ZERO
+#ifdef ONE && ZERO
-#warning 1 or 0 is not active
+#warning 1 and 0 is active
 #else
-#warning 1 or 0 is not active
+#warning 1 and 0 is not active
 #endif
 {% endhighlight %}

 {% highlight bash %}
 test.cpp:4:12: warning: extra tokens at end of #ifdef directive
-#ifdef ONE || ZERO
+#ifdef ONE && ZERO
-test.cpp:5:2: warning: 1 or 0 is not active
+test.cpp:5:2: warning: 1 and 0 is active
 {% endhighlight %}

 No, it seems Boolean conditions are not possible here.
-Even worse, we only get a warning, and condition is evaluated as if the `#ifdef` is false!
+Even worse, we only get a warning, and condition is evaluated as if the `#ifdef` is true!
 In this case, the actual behavior is the opposite of my intuition.
 This could be lost in a sea of warnings, and end up being difficult to track down.